Nimbus Sans: Nimbus Sans L

 Nimbus Sans L is a version of Nimbus Sans using Adobe font sources.
 It was designed in 1987.
 The family includes 17 fonts in 5 weights and 2 widths, with Nimbus Sans L Extra Black only available in condensed roman format.

 A subset of Nimbus Sans L, which includes regular and bold weight fonts in all widths and styles, were released under the GPL and AFPL in Type 1 format in 1996 and LPPL in 2009, and is one of several freely licensed fonts offered by URW++.

 Although the characters are not exactly the same, Nimbus Sans L has metrics almost identical to Helvetica and Arial.
 Nimbus Sans L is one of the Ghostscript fonts, a set of free alternatives to the 35 basic PostScript fonts (which include Helvetica).

 It is a standard typeface in many Linux distributions.
 It was used as default font in OpenOffice.org Calc and Impress in some Linux distributions (e.g. Ubuntu - up to version 8.10; since Ubuntu 9.04 the default font was changed to Liberation Sans).

 Ghostscript version

 It was extended to include Cyrillic support by Valek Filippov.

+TeX Gyre Heros

+The derived TeX Gyre Heros includes support for Greek and as well as support for math.

 Nimbus Sans Novus

-It is a version Linotype's Stempel Studio source, based on Neue Helvetica, but without the extended fonts.
+It is a version using Linotype's Stempel Studio source, based on Neue Helvetica, but without the extended width.

+While the design of the characters is based on Neue Helvetica, the two typefaces differ metrically: Nimbus Sans Novus has smaller x-height and is narrower at the same font size (but not at the same x-height).

+The weight systems of the two typefaces also drastically differ.
+For instance, the Regular weight of Nimbus Sans Novus resembles the Light weight of Neue Helvetica, while the Medium weight of Nimbus Sans Novus resembles the Regular Neue Helvetica design.
+Nimbus Sans Novus has a Semibold weight, but Neue Helvetica does not.

 The font names ending with (D) have tighter letter spacing.